aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 * Custom rule source file and its local or S3 location.
 You can learn more about how to write custom rules at `How to Write Custom Debugger Rules <https://github.com/awslabs/sagemaker-debugger/blob/master/docs/analysis.md#writing-a-custom-rule>`__
 * Rule evaluator image for the corresponding region available from `Amazon SageMaker Debugger Custom Rule Images <https://docs.aws.amazon.com/sagemaker/latest/dg/debuger-custom-rule-registry-ids.html>`__

-To learn more about how to write your custom rules and use them see `SageMaker Debugger Custom Rules <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-custom-rules.html>`__
+To learn more about how to write your custom rules and use them see `SageMaker Debugger Custom Rules <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-custom-rules.html>`__.

 Sample Usage
 ~~~~~~~~~~~~

 For this example, we evaluate an altered version of the Vanishing Gradient rule against our model training.
 The rule checks the gradients and asserts that the mean value of the gradients at any step is always above a certain threshold.
 The source code for the rule is available `here <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker-debugger/tensorflow_keras_custom_rule/rules/my_custom_rule.py>`__ and is assumed to be in the relative directory path ``rules/custom_gradient_rule.py``.
-The region where you'll run the training job is assumed to be ``us-east-1``.

-To evaluate the custom rule against the training, do:
+To evaluate the custom rule against the training:

 .. code:: python

     from sagemaker.debugger import Rule

+    region = 'us-east-1' # the AWS region of the training job
     custom_gradient_rule = Rule.custom(
         name='MyCustomRule',
-        image_uri='864354269164.dkr.ecr.us-east-1.amazonaws.com/sagemaker-debugger-rule-evaluator:latest',
+        image_uri='864354269164.dkr.ecr.{}.amazonaws.com/sagemaker-debugger-rule-evaluator:latest'.format(region),
         instance_type='ml.t3.medium', # instance type to run the rule evaluation on
         source='rules/custom_gradient_rule.py', # path to the rule source file
         rule_to_invoke='CustomGradientRule', # name of the class to invoke in the rule source file